 Computers and Time Zones

 Setting up a server is not much different.
 Software developers may bring personal habits to the workplace by standardizing all of their personal development servers to their local time plus time zone.
-Local time may not always the best time to develop in, though.
+Local time may not always be the best time to develop, though.

 Microsoft’s Internet Information Services (IIS) tool is one example.
 This Windows Server application has had issues in the past with writing log file timestamps due to a specific log file type used.
 Solutions were available, fortunately.
 Windows NT was another Microsoft product with issues.
 It kept timestamps based on GMT which meant file timestamps looked different based on what time zone a user was located in.
 A third example comes from WebTrends, a web analytics platform.
 Their analytics tool had issues with logfiles at the start and end of Daylight Saving Time.